 Dental X-Ray Detections At Boston Dental

 Just like an x-ray can determine if you have any broken bones after an accident, dental x-rays can reveal hidden problems in your teeth.
 You can save yourself a lot of time, money, and unnecessary discomfort by having a dental x-ray to detect and treat these problems early on!
 Our dental x-rays may reveal:

 - Bone loss

 - Decay between the teeth

 - Problems inside a tooth or below the gum line

-We are all exposed to natural radiation daily in our environment.
-The amount of radiation exposure from a full mouth series of x-rays is equal to the amount a person receives in a single day from natural sources.
 Dental x-rays produce a low level of radiation and are considered very safe.
-Dentists take all of the necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
+We take all of the necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
 These precautions include placing lead apron shields on the body and using digital systems, which require less radiation.

 The need for dental x-rays depends on each patient’s individual dental health needs.
-Your dentist and dental hygienist will recommend necessary x-rays based on the review of your medical and dental history, age consideration, dental exam, signs and symptoms, and risk for a disease.
+Dr. Boston and the dental hygienist will recommend necessary x-rays based on the review of your medical and dental history, age consideration, dental exam, signs and symptoms, and risk for a disease.
 A full mouth series (panoramic and bite-wing x-rays) is recommended for all of our new patients.
 A panoramic is usually good for 3 years.